der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupIterator.md

 [AdGroup](./AdGroup)|Next ad group in the iterator.

 ## <a name="totalnumentities"></a>totalNumEntities
-Returns the total number of ad groups indexed by the iterator.
+Returns the number of ad groups matched by the selector which generated this iterator.

 ### Returns:
 |Type|Description|
 |-|-
-int|Number of ad groups matched by the selector that generated the iterator.
+int|Number of ad groups matched by the selector which generated this iterator.